Complaints against individual Police Officers or Police Staff

 If you require your complaint to be taken to this level then it will be considered by the Police & Crime Commissioner or his/her Deputy whose decision will be final.
 You will be advised of the procedure and timescale for this step when acknowledgment of receipt of your request for consideration of your complaint at this level is processed.

-In the case of serious complaints the Police & Crime Commissioner may refer the matter to the Audit & Standards Committee to provide guidance and/or recommendations.
-The Committee’s findings will not be made public and you will not be allowed to attend or address the committee unless requested to do so by the Committee’s chairman.
-Recommendations/guidance from the Audit & Standards Committee will be for guidance only and will not bind the Commissioner.
-If you wish your complaint to be referred to the Audit & Standards Committee then you should write to the Commissioner (within 14 days of being advised of the stage 3 decision), setting out why you think that your complaint is of such importance as to warrant consideration by the Committee.
+In the case of serious complaints the Police & Crime Commissioner may refer the matter to the Joint Cleveland Audit Committee to provide guidance and/or recommendations.
+The Committee’s findings will not be made public and you will not be allowed to attend or address the Committee unless requested to do so by the Committee’s chairman.
+Recommendations/guidance from the Joint Cleveland Audit Committee will be for guidance only and will not bind the Commissioner.
+If you wish your complaint to be referred to the Joint Cleveland Audit Committee then you should write to the Commissioner (within 14 days of being advised of the stage 3 decision), setting out why you think that your complaint is of such importance as to warrant consideration by the Committee.

 Complaints against the Chief Constable